How to play jazz guitar chords (70+ chords and application examples)

 If you’ve tried learning to play jazz chords on guitar, it can feel overwhelming understand what they are or how they work.
 In this lesson, we’ll break down the theory on how jazz chords are formed, cover over 70 jazz chord shapes on guitar and look at chord progressions examples help you apply them.

 Once you learn the movable jazz chord shapes included in this lesson, you can shift them to any root note.
-Let’s get started!
+Grab your guitar and let’s get started!

 Understanding jazz chords and chord extensions